Old Testament Survey

 Lesson 12 w/Answers2 Samuel Chapters 11-17

-This week, we focus our study on 2 Samuel Chapters 11-17.
+In this lesson, we focus our study on 2 Samuel Chapters 11-17.
 We will look at the other side of David.
 We will see him fall away from being a man of great ethical character and a strong walk with God.
 David will sin in numerous ways, resulting in the death of his first born and a family thrown into a state of constant turmoil and struggle.

-For this week, read 2 Samuel Chapter 11 through Chapter 17; then answer the following:
+Read 2 Samuel Chapter 11 through Chapter 17; then answer the following:

 - Describe the circumstances surrounding the events in chapters 11 and 12.